j3po/rodecasterfilesplit/README.md

 The output files are written to `.\out\<prefix>_main.wav`, where `main` is the name for the first two channels (it is a stereo file).

+The ffmpeg commands within the batch files can be used with Linux and MacOS as well.
+Just be careful with the paths and variable names and adopt to your needs.

 ## Structure

 This repository has three subfolder: